Tom Brady: College career

 In the 1999 season, Brady had to hold off Henson again for the starting job.
 They platooned during the first seven games, with Brady playing the first quarter, Henson second, and Carr deciding upon a quarterback for the second half.
 The 1999 Wolverines started with a 5–0 record, including a 26–22 win over Notre Dame, and a road win against eventual powerhouse Wisconsin.
 Against Michigan State, Brady was not chosen to play the second half; however, after being reinserted with Michigan down by 17 points, he nearly led Michigan all the way back before losing 34–31.
 After a 300-yard passing game the following week, Carr went exclusively with Brady for the remainder of the season.
 On October 30 against Indiana, Brady played the entire game for the first time in the season and threw for 226 yards, his fifth straight game throwing for 200 yards, to lead Michigan in a 34–31 win.
 Against Penn State, Brady led Michigan to another 4th-quarter comeback in a 31–27 win, heading into the regular season's final game as winners of three straight.

 Michigan concluded the regular season against Ohio State; this was a dramatic game with a trip to the Orange Bowl on the line.
 With five minutes left, tied 17–17, Brady led Michigan to the winning score.
 He led Michigan to an overtime win in the 2000 Orange Bowl over Alabama, throwing for 369 yards and four touchdowns, leading the team back from two 14-point deficits in regulation.
 He threw the game-winning score on a bootleg play.
 Michigan won when Alabama missed an extra point following its touchdown.
+Brady set a BCS bowl game record with 35 completions.

 In the two seasons Brady started at Michigan, he posted a 20–5 record, including wins at the 1999 Citrus Bowl and 2000 Orange Bowl.
 Brady finished his career ranking third in Michigan history with 710 attempts and 442 completions, fourth with 5,351 yards and 62 completion percentage, and fifth with 35 touchdown passes.
 He graduated in December 1999 with a Bachelor of Arts in General Studies.